bchan158/COMM-MkDocs-Project/docs/set-4-intro-github.md

 ## Register an Account

-Before you begin, you must register an account to use Github.
-There are multiple ways to sign-up for Github, but for this specific example, we will guide you how to register with an **email**.
+Before you begin, you must register an account to use GitHub.
+There are multiple ways to sign-up for GitHub, but for this specific example, we will guide you how to register with an **email**.

-1. Open Github's homepage, and type in your email provided in the box on the center of the page.
+1. Open GitHub's homepage, and type in your email provided in the box on the center of the page.
     ![github-signup](assets/images/sign-up-github.jpg)
     This will take you to the page with the registration form.